 Research collaborations (past and present) with experimental and theoretical groups:

-- at the local level: Dr Chris Ritchie, A/Prof. Brendan Abrahams, Prof. Spencer Williams, Prof. Jonathan White, Prof. Richard O’Hair, A/Prof. Uta Wille, Dr Wallace Wong, Dr David Jones, Prof. Evan Bieske
+- at the local level: A/Prof. Brendan Abrahams, Prof. Spencer Williams, Prof. Jonathan White, Prof. Richard O’Hair, Prof. Uta Wille, Dr Wallace Wong, Dr David Jones, Prof. Evan Bieske

-- at the national level: Asst.
+- at the national level: Dr Chris Ritchie (Monash University), Asst.
 Prof. Amir Karton (The University of Western Australia), Prof. Leo Radom (The University of Sydney)

-- at the international level: Prof. Tobias Schwabe (University of Hamburg, Germany), Prof Guochun Yang (Northeast Normal University, China), Asst.
+- at the international level: Dr Christof Jaeger (University of Nottingham, UK) Prof. Tobias Schwabe (University of Hamburg, Germany), Prof Guochun Yang (Northeast Normal University, China), Asst.
 Prof. Bun Chan (Nagasaki University, Japan), Prof. Stefan Grimme (Mulliken Center for Theoretical Chemistry, University of Bonn, Germany), Prof. Jeffrey R. Reimers (International Center of Quantum and Molecular Structure, Shanghai University, China), Dr Holger Kruse (Institute of Biophysics, Brno, Czech Republic)

 We gratefully acknowledge present and past financial support, as well as support in the form of computational resources from the following organisations: